 “One of the few ways around these relatively meagre allowances – without the gifts counting as PETs – is to make regular gifts out of surplus income.”

-If you start early enough, this can be a helpful way for wealthy people to get large sums out of their estate.
+If you start early enough and keep good records, this can be a helpful way for wealthy people to get large sums out of their estate.
 However, it does mean you need to keep scrupulous records of your gifts, your income and your expenditure, to ensure you meet HMRC’s criteria.

 Dyall adds: “If you are looking at how any liability may be covered, it is possible to take out a term life assurance policy for seven years, written in trust, so that the money is available, prior to probate, to pay the IHT on any gifts that fail to reach the seven-year point.